idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ## Managing and Developing People

 ### How do you coach?

-There are two major categories of coaching.
-Career development and coaching

 Coaching is a major part of the job, and covered in my [coaching post](/coaching):